7L7K/AI_BasketBall_Analysis_v1/team_assigner/README.md

 This folder contains the logic for automatically assigning basketball players to their teams based on jersey color, using the [Fashion CLIP](https://huggingface.co/patrickjohncyh/fashion-clip) model from Hugging Face.

-It is used as part of the larger **AI-Powered Basketball Analysis System** to differentiate between teams across video frames.

 ---

 ## 📁 Contents